For day-of coordinators and wedding planners

 Run the wedding day from the live timeline

 On the day, the timeline is live.
 Tap a block to mark it running late or done.
-SmartRipple cascades.
-Your broadcast goes out.
-You stay on the floor instead of on your phone.
+Review SmartRipple, confirm the in-app update, and stay on the floor instead of on your phone.

 Visual: live day-of view with a block flagged "running late" and a SmartRipple prompt.